Joanna Priestley: Early life and education

 Priestley was born in Portland, Oregon to Mae Irene and Arthur James Priestley.
 She grew up in a wooded area near the Willamette River with horses, dogs, a cat and a huge collection of comic books.

 Priestley began experimenting with animation early in her life.
-In an interview with Harvey Deneroff, she explained: "One of the first toys I was given was a zoetrope, which worked on a little turntable and had little zoetrope strips with it.
+"One of the first toys I was given was a zoetrope, which worked on a little turntable and had little zoetrope strips with it.
 I loved it!
 I'm sure I became an animator because of that toy.
 Then I started drawing on the corners of my textbooks in grade school, and later studied art in high school and college, where I specializing in painting and printmaking."

 Education

 Priestley studied painting and animation at Rhode Island School of Design and received a BFA in Art (with a minor in Art History) from the University of California at Berkeley, graduating with honors.
 During her final year there she produced thousands of posters used in protests against the Vietnam War and she was the Art Department representative to the Ad Hoc Committee to End the War.

 Priestley received a Master of Fine Arts in Experimental Animation from the California Institute of the Arts, where she received the Louis B. Mayer Award.
-For two years she was the teaching assistant for famed abstract animator Jules Engel.
+For two years she was the teaching assistant for abstract animator Jules Engel.
 Priestley made the first computer-animated film at Cal Arts, Jade Leaf (1985), using the Cubicomp, early animation hardware that was purchased by Cal Arts in the fall of 1984.
 Priestley and Engel co-directed Times Square (1986), also using the Cubicomp to generate images and recording them on a 16mm Bolex camera on a tripod, positioned in front of the monitor.